 Hao Zhou is a filmmaker from southwest China.
-Zhou’s films often center on characters seeking joy despite structural oppression and have been screened at the Berlinale, Hong Kong, Sarajevo, Frameline, BFI Flare and other international festivals.
+Exploring queer themes and overlooked spaces, Zhou’s films have been screened at the Berlinale, Locarno, SXSW, Hot Docs, Hong Kong, BlackStar, Images Festival, and Frameline among other international film festivals.

-An alum of Cannes' Résidence, Berlinale Talents, and Talents Tokyo, Zhou has make work with support from Firelight Media, the Iowa Arts Council, Talents Tokyo/TOKYO FILMeX, Art With Impact, and the University Film & Video Association among other organizations.
+An alum of Cannes’ Résidence, Berlinale Talents, and Talents Tokyo, Zhou has made work with funding from ITVS, IF/Then × Hulu, Firelight Media/CAAM, Forecast, Talents Tokyo/TOKYO FILMeX, Art With Impact, Frameline, and other organizations.

 Education